 The number of custom operators for well-known applications is growing every day.
 In fact, Red Hat in collaboration with AWS, Google Cloud and Microsoft launched OperatorHub.io just a couple of months ago.
 It is the public registry for finding Kubernetes Operator backed services.
 You might find one that is useful for some components of your application or list your custom operator there.

-Kubernetes coupled with operators provides cloud-agnostic application deployment and management.
-It is so powerful that might lead us to treat cloud providers almost like a commodity, as you will be able to freely migrate between them and offer your product on any possible platform.
+Kubernetes together with operators takes cloud-agnostic application deployment and management to the new level.
+It is so powerful that might lead us to treat cloud providers almost like some entity.
+You will be able to freely move around between providers and easily deploy your software on any possible platform.

-But is it a step to make Kubernetes easier or it actually adds even more complexity?
-Is it yet another tool that available, but just makes it more complicated for someone new?
+On the contrary, InfluxData raised an interesting question: is it a step to make Kubernetes easier or it actually adds even more complexity?
+Is it yet another tool that’s available, but just makes it more complicated for someone new?
 Is it all just going to explode in our face?
 So many questions…

 If you have any thoughts or questions stop by the forum 🙂